 Director of Life Enrichment

-Whenever Heidi has a chance she loves to travel and specially to discover hidden gems that are off the tourist map.
+Whenever Heidi has a chance, she loves to travel and especially to discover hidden gems that are off the tourist map.
 When at home she enjoys gardening, reading, spending time with her husband and pets, plus the occasional home improvement project.